aai-research-lab/FastMDSimulation/README.md

 ## Quick Start

 ### Systemic Simulation (Recommended for reproducibility)
 For simulating one or multiple systems with a single command.
-All systems and simulation parameters are specified in a `.yml` file.
+> All systems and simulation parameters are specified in a `.yml` file.
 ```bash
 fastmds simulate -system waterbox2nm.yml
 ```

 ### One‑Shot Simulation
-For quick simulations from a single raw PDB with optional `.yml` simulation parameter overrides.
+For simulations from a single raw PDB with optional `.yml` parameter overrides.
 ```bash
 fastmds simulate -system trpcage.pdb --config config_trpcage.yml
 ```